BryceCharydczak/Calorie-Companion-FrontEnd/Antonio_Marrero_Code/calorie-companion-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Require Depencencies
+If get dependecy issues for the calendar on the registration component by using the date picker of NGX-datepicker run the following command on the cli, this will install the dependency for the datepicker for the registration module date picker: npm install ngx-mydatepicker --save